I lived with my disability for five years before I found it existed.

 The number on the digital clock shifts up a notch.
 8:36pm.
 The professor paces the front of the classroom, gesticulating wildly about Rousseau or Voltaire, the peculiarities of this forgotten language.
 I try to focus on the page in the book in front of me, but my gaze inadvertently shifts back to the clock on the wall.

-Somehow people are always a little bit too far out of my reach, or maybe I am just unapproachable in my aloofness.
+Somehow people are always a little bit too far out of my reach, or maybe I am just unapproachable in

 Her voice disappears as my eyes leave her face.
 I begin to imagine my commute home to the now-darkened Mission Beach, wonder who will be sitting in my living room, if I have any food for dinner.
 Hearing aids amplify the world around me and this makes things easier, but they’re not perfect.
 Having relied primarily on lip reading my whole life, my brain struggles to make out words and sounds, even when I can hear the noise.